isaac-sim/IsaacLab/docs/source/tutorials_envs/02_wrappers.rst

 To add support for a new learning framework, you need to implement a wrapper class that converts the :class:`IsaacEnv` to the learning framework's environment definition.
 This wrapper class should typically inherit from the ``gym.Wrapper`` class.
-We include a set of these wrappers in the :mod:`omni.isaac.orbit_envs.utils.wrappers` module.
+We include a set of these wrappers in the :mod:`omni.isaac.orbit_tasks.utils.wrappers` module.
 You can use these wrappers as a reference to implement your own wrapper for a new learning framework.